Charmed: Budget cuts

 During the seventh season and for the first time in its history, the show had been in limbo as there was no guaranteed renewal for an eighth season.
-Charmed was ultimately renewed for a final season, but the budget was cut considerably compared to previous seasons due to expensive special effects and props and highly-paid actresses.
+Charmed was ultimately renewed for a final season, but the budget was cut considerably compared to previous seasons due to expensive special effects and props and highly-paid main cast.
 Executive producer Brad Kern revealed that they had to cut back on special effects and guest stars, and that the entire season was shot only on the Paramount Studios lot as they could not go out on location anymore.
 These budget cuts also led to cast member Dorian Gregory being written out of the final season and Brian Krause being written out of several episodes as a cost-saving measure.
 Kern revealed that the show could not afford to have Krause in all 22 episodes of the final season, but he was brought back for the final two episodes to help bring closure to the storylines.

 Opening sequence

 Charmed uses its opening sequence to introduce the main and supporting cast members in each season.
 It consists of scenes from various episodes and miscellaneous footage of the cast which was updated from season to season.
 The opening begins with images of the Golden Gate Bridge and flashing shots of the triquetra symbol in a circle.
 The show's title card then appears, featuring the triquetra symbol and Book of Shadows.
 After the title card in the opening of seasons 1 to 3, scenes from the pilot episode are shown, including an overhead view of the sisters casting a spell at a round table and a shot of them coming downstairs.
-A scene of the sisters reciting a spell is then shown with the word "Starring."
+A scene of the sisters reciting a spell is then shown with the word "Starring".
 This is followed by clips of each main and supporting cast member, though the supporting cast is omitted from the first five episodes, in which Milano was the last to be billed.
 The last few scenes in the opening show the sisters' cat, a San Francisco cable car, and lastly the sisters walking upstairs into their home, with Doherty's character closing the door using her telekinetic powers.